-Drastic changes to cancer treatment in the UK to have devastating effect on patients4 Feb 2015 | Stephanie Prior
+Changes to cancer treatment to have devastating effect on patients4 Feb 2015 | Stephanie Prior

 It is reported that the changes introduced by the Fund will affect as many as 8,000 cancer patients a year.
 This will have a devastating effect on patient treatment and will take away their chances of successful treatment.
 It is further reported that the changes will especially affect patients in more advanced stages of cancer.